diogoviveiros/Tag_Final_Project/README.md

 _Describe the goal of your project, why it's interesting, what you were able to make your robot do, and what the main components of your project are and how they fit together - please include diagrams and gifs when appropriate_

-Our project consists of two robots playing tag, a chaser, and a runner.
+Our project consists of two robots (a chaser and a runner) playing tag.
+The runner moves in random directions and maintains that direction for a period of time.
 The chaser uses a path prediction algorithm to estimate where the runner will be, and catch it at that future location.
-The chaser achieves this by storing a history of the runner's locations, and using statistical extrapolation algorithms to predict the path that the runner may be taking.
+The chaser achieves this by storing a history of the runner's locations, and uses statistical extrapolation algorithms to predict the path that the runner may be taking.
+Then, the chaser uses proportional control to move towards the predicted coordinate of the runner.
+Once the chaser tags the runner with its bumper sensor, the chaser will stop.

-TODO - Description of movement and tagging/switching

 ![1_0_GIF_0](https://user-images.githubusercontent.com/66953378/170405315-794b7e3c-18ed-4998-9fe2-27fd32794203.GIF)
 ![1_0_GIF_0 2](https://user-images.githubusercontent.com/66953378/170405335-2f934a4d-2aec-46a8-bf0b-03f7f20dbee7.GIF)

+Our project is interesting because it is able to solve problems that the person follower code you can't solve.
+Specifically, our project can use path prediction model to predict the future path of the runner much more accurately and can let the chaser can tag the runner even when the chaser is operating at a lower speed than the runner.

 ## System Architecture